 How to make vegan haggis:

 1.Cook the pearl barley for 15 minutes, then add the green lentils for 10 mins and then the red lentils for 5 mins.
 The pearl barley and green lentils should still have some bite to them i.e. don’t over cook.
+In a separete pot, simmer the pinhead oats for 5 mins to soften them slightly.

 2. Whilst that’s cooking, chop the veg up and prepare the rest of the ingredients (see flavouring below)